-Labor and Related Benefits - The increase in labor and related benefits costs was largely driven by (i) merit and proactive market wage adjustments to hire and retain talent; (ii) planned headcount growth as volume increases, particularly in our commercial and industrial collection businesses, which when combined with continued driver shortages and turnover in certain markets, increased overtime and training hours and (iii) increases in health and welfare costs attributable to higher benefit costs and increases in medical care activity.
+Labor and Related Benefits - The increase in labor and related benefits costs was largely driven by (i) proactive market wage adjustments to hire and retain talent; (ii) merit increases and annual incentive compensation costs and (iii) increases in health and welfare costs attributable to our intentional investment in delivering a leading benefits program for our employees and increases in medical care activity.

-Transfer and Disposal Costs - The increase in transfer and disposal costs was largely driven by inflationary cost increases from our third-party haulers and increased commercial and industrial collection volumes.
+Transfer and Disposal Costs - The increase in transfer and disposal costs was largely driven by inflationary cost increases, which includes increased disposal fees at third-party sites and higher fuel from our third-party haulers.

-Maintenance and Repairs - The increase in maintenance and repairs costs was largely driven by (i) inflationary cost increases for parts, supplies and third-party services; (ii) additional fleet maintenance driven by supply chain constraints with delays in receiving new trucks; (iii) commercial and industrial collection volume increases; (iv) labor cost pressure from our technicians, including higher overtime from labor shortages and (v) an increase in container repairs driven by volume increases and delays in normal course capital expenditures for steel containers due to both steel costs and supply chain constraints.
+Maintenance and Repairs - The increase in maintenance and repairs costs was largely driven by (i) inflationary cost increases for parts, supplies and third-party services; (ii) additional fleet maintenance driven by supply chain constraints, which have delayed deliveries of new trucks; (iii) labor cost increases for our technicians, including higher overtime and (iv) an increase in container repairs driven by delays in delivery of steel containers due to supply chain constraints.

-Subcontractor Costs - The increase in subcontractor costs was largely driven by (i) inflationary cost increases, particularly related to labor costs, demand implications and fuel costs, from third-party haulers; (ii) higher disposal volumes at our transfer stations and (iii) an increase in volumes in our WMSBS business, which relies more extensively on subcontracted hauling than our collection and disposal business.
+Subcontractor Costs - The increase in subcontractor costs was largely driven by (i) inflationary cost increases, particularly for fuel and labor costs from third-party haulers and (ii) an increase in volumes in our WMSBS business, which relies more extensively on subcontracted hauling than our collection and disposal business.

-Cost of Goods Sold - The increase in cost of goods sold was primarily driven by an almost 60% increase in recycling commodity prices compared to the prior year period.
+Cost of Goods Sold - The increase in cost of goods sold for the nine months ended September 30, 2022, was primarily driven by an approximate 40% increase in recycling commodity prices for the six months ended June 30, 2022, as compared to the prior year period, partially offset by an approximate 30% decrease in recycling commodity prices for the three months ended September 30, 2022, as compared to the prior year period.